A Maximum Principle for Optimal Control of Stochastic Evolution Equations: Introduction

+Very recently, two other works \cite{lvzhangmaximum,fuhrman2012stochastic} besides ours were also concerned with the general stochastic maximum principle in infinite dimensions, while the three ones differ in both forms of state equations and key approaches.
+The preprint \cite{lvzhangmaximum}, within an abstract framework, focused on how to solve the operator-valued BSDE properly, and to this end, introduced a notion called ``relaxed transposition solution''.
+Their approach and result looked restrictive due to some technical assumptions.
+In \cite{fuhrman2012stochastic} as well as its long version \cite{tessitore2013stochastic}, the authors considered a concrete stochastic parabolic PDE with deterministic coefficients.
+The approach there, including a compactness argument, required the Markov structure of the system.

 The rest of this paper is organized as follows.
-In Section 2, we state the problem and our main results.
-In Section 3, the basic $L^{p}$-estimate for SEEs is derived.
-In Section 4, we study the representation and properties of a stochastic bilinear functional, and finally in Section 5, we derive the stochastic maximum principle.
+In Section 2, we formulate the problem in abstract form, and state our main results.
+Section 3 is devoted to derive the basic $L^{p}$-estimate for SEEs.
+In Section 4, we study the representation and properties of a stochastic bilinear function.
+The maximum principle is proved in Section 5.
+In the final section, we discuss two examples.

+We finish the introduction with several notations.
+Let $(\Omega,\mathcal{F},\mathbb{F},\mathbf{P})$ be a filtered probability space with the filtration $\mathbb{F}=(\mathcal{F}_{t})_{t\geq0}$ generated by a 1-dimensional\footnote{This restriction is just for simplicity.
+The approaches and results in this paper can be extended without any nontrivial difficulty to the system driving by a multi-dimensional Wiener process.} standard Wiener process $\{W_{t};t\geq0\}$ and satisfying the usual conditions.
+Denote by $\mathcal{P}$ the predictable $\sigma$-field.
+Let $H$ be a separable real Hilbert space and $\mathcal{B}(H)$ be its Borel $\sigma$-field, $p\in\lbrack1,\infty]$.
+The following classes of processes will be used in this article.